 Dragoman is a trading name for Dragoman Overland Overseas Travel Ltd, a company registered in England with limited liability.
 Registered office: Camp Green, Debenham, Suffolk, IP14 6LA.
 UK Reg.
 Number: 2732524.
-Dragoman Overseas Travel Ltd. is a UK based company and all contracts are subject to English law (except for bookings in made through Peregrine Adventures in Australia).
+Dragoman Overseas Travel Ltd. is a UK based company and all contracts are subject to English law (except for bookings made through Peregrine Adventures in Australia).

 BOOKING FORM & CONDITIONS